tijsverkoyen/capistrano-forkcms/README.md

 ## Usage

+We need a `Capfile` in our project.
-First, create a Capfile by executing:
+You can create one by executing:
 ```bash
 cap install
 ```
+> In [How to use with a fresh Fork install](#how-to-use-wth-a-fresh-fork-install) you have to copy/paste the code.

 Then require the module in your Capfile: